What Should You Do When You Chip A Tooth?

 Schedule a Dental Appointment

 Even if the chip seems minor, scheduling an appointment with your dentist as soon as possible is essential.
 They can examine the area and recommend the appropriate treatment based on the severity of the damage to help relieve pain and restore your smile.
+If the chip is severe, scheduling an emergency appointment may be necessary to prevent infection or further damage to your mouth and jaw.

-Repair Options Available for a Chipped Tooth
+Treatment Options for a Chipped Tooth

 There are several dental repair options available for a chipped tooth, depending on your unique circumstances.
 Here are some of the most common options: